 Since your doctor doesn’t know the price of every drug and how your insurance plan covers your particular prescriptions, you need to ask for a few alternative drugs when prescribed a brand name drug.
 Because if you don’t, you may be in for a big surprise – and a big bill – when you pick up your prescription at the pharmacy.
 So don’t accept whatever is prescribed to you, especially when it’s a brand name drug.
 Consider a generic drug to save you money…as long as your body responds well to the drug and your doctor is okay with it.

-GoodRx.com has become very popular in the past few years.
-GoodRx has cash discount deals for prescriptions at many pharmacy chains.
+Also, GoodRx.com has cash discount deals for prescriptions at many pharmacy chains.
 Sometimes it’s actually less expensive via GoodRx than through your Part D prescription drug plan!
 And if that’s the case, here’s what you need to do: Show your pharmacist the GoodRx coupon for the particular drug, which you can print at www.goodrx.com or pull up the GoodRx app on your smartphone.

 The discount will be applied and you’ll pay the necessary copay like normal.